If you’re committed to achieving something, you’ll work out ‘the how’ (sooner with a little bit of help from us!)

 Lorna is co-owner and co-founder of The Fruit Tree for Business and a director of a care business, Court House Care Services, that she owns with her partner.
 She’s also a keen veggie -grower, allotment owner and cat-lover.

-Outside of the Fruit Tree Debbie is a professional network marketer with a vegan skincare, cosmetic and nutrition company – a role which adds a fresh perspective to the work that she does.
+Outside of the Fruit Tree Debbie is a potter having recently set up The Joy of Clay to showcase her work and run pottery workshop from her home studio.
 When not ‘working’ she is happiest walking by the sea, pottering at her allotment or helping others achieve their goals.